EEUP for Heat Pump Water Heaters

 Is a hybrid heat pump water heater right for my home?

 Visit Hot Water Solutions NW and use their simple, online tool to determine whether this unit will work efficiently in your home.
-It is not recommended that these units be installed in manufactured or mobile homes due to the limited space available and/or required volume of air required for these units to operate correctly.

 How does a hybrid heat pump water heater work?